halbersb/nsLGL-based-LPCC/README.md

 where S in the number of sequences, O is the number of observed variables, and T is the number of time-slices

 **To run the "latent variable time-varying graphical lasso" (LTGL) go to git "fdtomasi/regain"

+running example.xlsx demonstrates how LPCC-based nsLGL algorithm transforms local graphs into a global nsDBN